-- Acknowledgment of Electronic Distribution of Student Handbook, - Notice Regarding Directory Information and Parent's Response Regarding Release of Student Information, - Parent's Objection to the Release of Student Information to Military Recruiters and Institutions of Higher Education (if you choose to restrict the release of information to these entities), and - Consent/Opt-Out Form for participation in third-party surveys.
+- [Acknowledgment of Electronic Distribution of Student Handbook], - Notice Regarding Directory Information and Parent's Response Regarding Release of Student Information, - Parent's Objection to the Release of Student Information to Military Recruiters and Institutions of Higher Education (if you choose to restrict the release of information to these entities), and - Consent/Opt-Out Form for participation in third-party surveys.

-[See Objecting to the Release of Directory Information on page 13 and Consent Required Before Student Participation in a Federally Funded Survey, Analysis, or Evaluation on page 15 for more information.]
+[See Objecting to the Release of Directory Information on page 13 and Consent Required Before Student Participation in a Federally Funded Survey on page 14 for more information.]